 Now you will have a Delta loop for North/South or East/West coverage depending on how you install the antenna at the QTH.
 No matter how it is installed you should get a full 360 degree coverage!

 73, "Yukon John", KL7JR

-John F. Reisenauer,
+John F. Reisenauer, Jr.

 There are several ways to support or suspend this antenna whether it is a single or double loop.
 Aside from getting it as high as possible, you also want to prevent it from twisting or "flying" in windy conditions.

 It is advisable to NOT use a metal mast "inside" the loop.
 It could interact with the antenna if used.

 THE NEW TAK-tenna

 All Rights Reserved